jhollowed/cosmo-cutout/README.md

 #### Arguments:

   * `input lightcone directory`, `output directory`, `min redshift`, `max redshift`, `box length` - See description above.
-  * `input object file` - A plain text file containing one line per object of interest, which includes an identifying object tag, and three Cartesian comoving positions, as such:
+  * `input object file` - A plain text file containing one line per object of interest, which includes an object identifier, and three Cartesian comoving positions, as such:

 ```
 123456789 50.0 55.0 20.0